TaxAct Review 2024: A Solid and Frugal Tax Filing Option

 - No refund advance: You'll have to wait to receive your refund on the government’s schedule.

 Remember, you can always file federal taxes for free, if you’re eligible, through the IRS Free File portal.
-This service is available to filers who earned $73,000 or less (for tax year 2021), and the page also links to free fillable tax forms for earners at all levels.
+This service is available to filers whose annual gross income (AGI) is $79,000 or less (for tax year 2023), and the page also links to free fillable tax forms for earners at all levels.

 Frequently Asked Questions (FAQs) about TaxAct